char998/Copulas-and-Bayesian-Networks/book/fundamentals/Bivariate.md

 # Multivariate Gaussian distribution

 One of the simplest approaches to define a multivariate distribution, $F(X_{1}, X_{2}..,X_{n})$, is through the multivariate Gaussian distribution.
 This model assumes that both the marginals and the dependence are Gaussian.
 Keep in mind that the Gaussian distribution is not always the best model so the applicability of the multivariate Gaussian is limited.
 However, it is a convenient model since it can be manipulated analytically and we can use it as a first approach to model the dependence.
-Here emphasis is given in the simplest case of the multivariate Gaussian distribution, which the bivariate distribution, so it is easier to visualize the concepts explained.
+Here emphasis is given in the simplest case of the multivariate Gaussian distribution, which is the bivariate distribution, so it is easier to visualize the concepts explained.
 The concepts explained though can be applied to all Multivariate Gaussian distributions.

 ## Definition of bivariate Gaussian distribution
 The bivariate Gaussian distribution for two random variables $X_1$ and $X_2$ is defined as